ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

 SimpleCov.start
 ```

-Now, run `rake --tasks` to see the updated rake tasks.
+Now, run `rake --tasks` to view the updated rake tasks:

 ```
 rake coverage:run     # Run coverage with spec rake spec[coverage]   # Run RSpec code examples
 ```

-When running the command `rake coverage:run` when `RUBY_VERSION` is `3.3.4`, we will see the following output.
+When running `rake coverage:run` with `RUBY_VERSION` set to `3.3.4`, the output will be:

 ```
 Coverage report generated for ruby-3.3.4 to /path/to/root/coverage/ruby-3.3.4.
 Line Coverage: 90.91% (10 / 11)
 Branch Coverage: 50.0% (1 / 2)
 ```

-Similar for `RUBY_VERSION 3.0.7`, we will see the same output.
+Similarly, with `RUBY_VERSION` set to `3.0.7`, you'll see:

 ```
 Coverage report generated for ruby-3.0.7 to /path/to/root/coverage/ruby-3.0.7.
 Line Coverage: 90.91% (10 / 11)
 Branch Coverage: 50.0% (1 / 2)
 ```

-However, the result is totally different.
+However, despite the identical output, the underlying results are completely different.

 <figure>
   <img src="{{site.url}}/assets/screenshots/2024-09-08/coverage-ruby-3.0.7.png" alt="Coverage Ruby 3.0.7"/>